mlc-mlapis/docs/src/documentation/export-import/project-service-export-import.md

 * [recipe-adminer](https://github.com/zeropsio/recipe-adminer)

 Adminer is a full-featured database management tool written in PHP.
 Unlike phpMyAdmin, it consist of a single file ready to deploy to the target server.
-Adminer is available for MySQL, MariaDB, PostgreSQL, SQLite, MS SQL, Oracle, Elasticsearch, MongoDB, and others via a plugin.
+Adminer is available for MySQL, MariaDB, PostgreSQL, SQLite, MS SQL, Oracle, Elasticsearch, and others via a plugin.